evently-cloud/site/src/tutorial.md

 ### Create a Unique Account

 Now you want to create a new account for your user, Mike Meyers.
-Your business rules require that an account name cannot be used for more than one account, so a filter selector can check to see if an account named `mike_meyers@example.com` already exists.
+Your business rules require that an account’s `username` cannot be used for more than one account, so a filter selector can check to see if an account with username `mikemeyers` already exists.

 ```shell
 curl -L https://preview.evently.cloud/selectors/filter \